LambdaSharp/LambdaSharpTool/src/DocFx/cli/Tool-Encrypt.md

 # Encrypt Text

 The `encrypt` command is used to encrypt sensitive information using a managed encryption key.
-The encryption key can either be selected by using the `--key` option or by specifying the deployment tier with the `--tier` option.
-In the latter case, the default LambdaSharp secret key for the chosen deployment tier is used.
+The encryption key is selected by using the `--key` option.

 ## Options